stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: php

-  For more information about creating them using the PHP SDK, see :ref:`saml-configuration-rest`.
+  For more information about creating them using the |language| SDK, see :ref:`saml-configuration-rest`.

 .. only:: python

-  (python.todo)
+  For more information about creating them using the |language| SDK, see :ref:`saml-configuration-rest`.

 .. only:: rest or csharp or vbnet